-- Quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1) - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices) (level 2). - Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs) (level3).
+- Quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1) - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices) (Level 2). - Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs) (Level 3).

-3.6.1 Classification of Financial Assets and Financial Liabilities
+3.6.1 Classification of financial assets and financial liabilities

 The level in the fair value hierarchy within which the fair value measurement is categorized in its entirety is determined on the basis of the lowest level input that is significant to the fair value measurement in its entirety.
 For this purpose, the significance of an input is assessed against the fair value measurement in its entirety.
-If a fair value measurement uses observable inputs that require significant adjustment based on unobservable inputs, that measurement is a level 3 measurement.
-Assessing the significance of a particular input to the fair value measurement in its entirety requires judgement, considering factors specific to the assets or liabilities.
+If a fair value measurement uses observable inputs that require significant adjustment based on unobservable inputs, that measurement is a Level 3 measurements.
+Assessing the significance of a particular input to the fair value measurement in its entirety requires judgement, considering factors specific to the asset or liability.

 The determination of what constitutes 'observable' requires significant judgement by the responsible entity.
-The responsible entity considers observable data to be the market data that is readily available, regularly distributed or updated, reliable and verifiable, not proprietary, and provided by independent sources that are actively involved in the relevant market.
+The responsible entity considers observable data to be that market data that is readily available, regularly distributed or updated, reliable and verifiable, not proprietary, and provided by independent sources that are actively involved in the relevant market.

-The tables below set out the Fund's financial assets and according to the fair value hierarchy at 31st December, 2019.
+The table below sets out the Fund's financial assets and liabilities (by class) measured at fair value according to the fair value hierarchy at 31st December, 2020.

-Level 1 Level 2 Level 3 Total
+Level 1 Level 2 Level 3 Totals

-As At 31st December, 2019 Rs.
+As At 31st December, 2020 Rs.
 Rs.
 Rs.
 Rs.

-Financial Assets
+Financial assets at amortized cost Nil 105,682,821 Nil 105,682,821

-Financial Assets at Amortized Cost Nil 140,598,538 Nil 140,598,538
+Cash and cash equivalents Nil Nil 299,708 299,708

-Cash and Cash Equivalents Nil Nil 542,022 542,022
+Total Nil 105,682,821 299,708 105,982,529

-Total Nil 140,598,538 542,022 141,140,560
+Investments whose values are based on quoted market prices in active markets, and therefore classified within Level 1, include active listed equities, certain unlisted unit trusts, and exchange traded derivatives.

-Investments, whose values are based on quoted market prices in active markets, and therefore, classified within level1, include active listed equities, certain unlisted unit trusts and exchange traded derivatives.
-Financial instruments that trade in markets that are not considered to be active but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs are classified within level 2.
-These include; investment-grade corporate bonds.
-As level 2 investments include positions that are not traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and/or non-transferability, which are generally based on available market information.
+Financial instruments that trade in markets that are not considered to be active but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs are classified within Level 2.
+These include; investment-grade corporate bonds and certain non-US sovereign obligations, certain listed equities, certain unlisted unit trusts, and over-the-counter derivatives.
+As Level 2 investments include positions that are not traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and/or non-transferability, which are generally based on available market information.

-Investments classified within level 3 have significant unobservable inputs, as they are in frequently traded.
+Investments classified within Level 3 have significant unobservable inputs, as they are infrequently traded.
 Level 3 instruments include corporate debt securities and certain unlisted unit trusts.
 As observable prices are not available for these securities, the responsible entity has used valuation techniques to derive fair value.